nemethviktor/GeoTagNinja/readme.md

 ## Download & Install (Windows 7+ only)

 - Download the .msi file from [Releases](https://github.com/nemethviktor/GeoTagNinja/releases) - Find the newest release (topmost, easy) then click on Assets if they are not showing.
-	- There "tends to be" a dev(elopment) version stored [on my public Google Drive](https://drive.google.com/file/d/18iI77SIdrIv-joOtyT0-MzqOVtB5OgM0/view?usp=share_link).
-This is not really a maintained location and by definition the version is likely to be messier than the published ones.
-It may even happen that this version is actually older than the published one (I don't always upload here but only when someone opens a ticket and I'd like them to test a change)
 - As of 20221202 I've removed the built-in webView2 installer because it was more of a pain in the backside than benefit.
 If the app breaks complaining about the lack of webView2, it's available [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703)
 - The app is unsigned.
 This is because a certificate costs in the vicinity of £250 per year but the app is free and I don't particularly feel like splurging out on this at the moment.
 	- Due to the lack of a signed certificate, when installing SmartScreen will complain that the app is unsafe.
 SmartScreen is meant to be called StupidScreen but MS made a typo there.